Chapter Jury Process

 - To download a PDF version of the YBC Chapter Jury Application to print, complete and mail to the Standards Chair CLICK HERE.

-If you have addition questions about how to Chapter Jury please contact Paula Lewis Vice President-Standards
+If you have addition questions or want to know upcoming Chapter Jury Dates please contact Paula Lewis Vice President-Standards